phetsims/qa/documentation/qa-book.md

 *How?*
 * To test this wrapper, test screenshots as you normally would by pressing the “Take Screenshot” button in the wrapper, not the “Screenshot” button in the simulation.
 * Be sure to take at least one screenshot per screen
+* Some blurriness of the screenshot is acceptable.

 #### Test 17: Active Wrapper Test